 Manage Interior Temperature Extremes

 Good ventilation will help you mitigate the impact of interior temperature extremes.
 Without good roof ventilation, you will grapple with a situation where the lower floors of your home are cooler while the upper floors are practically unliveable.
 This effect is more pronounced in ranch-style homes that are not well ventilated.
 Ideally, you would want an interior living environment where the temperatures are more evenly distributed.
 Well-vented roofs ensure that your home is comfortable at all times throughout the year.

 The installation of ventilation is also a regulatory requirement in Australia.
 Various building codes in disparate localities generally specify the ventilation requirements that are needed to ensure compliance.
 According to the Building Code of Australia (BCA) regulations (http://www.build.com.au/bca-ventilation-requirements), the window size should, for example, make up at least 10% of the floor space in the room so as to allow in natural lighting.
 The regulations generally require that every room incorporate cross ventilation.
 A professional roofing expert will be able to translate these technical requirements into a practical roof venting system that will satisfy your ventilation needs.

-However, it is important to note that ventilation alone is not enough to ensure an optimal temperature regulation and smooth air flow in the building.
-Where there is a high environmental humidity, good ventilation will only bring in more humid air into the house.
-In such situations, you will need to make additional investments in your home insulation by installing extra exhaust fans and humidity sensor fans high humid areas of the home such as the bathrooms.
+However, it is important to note that ventilation alone is not enough to ensure optimal temperature regulation and smooth airflow in the building.
+Where there is high environmental humidity, good ventilation will only bring in more humid air into the house.
+In such situations, you will need to make additional investments in your home insulation by installing extra exhaust fans and humidity sensor fans in high humid areas of the home such as the bathrooms.
 These will ensure that the humidified air is quickly pumped out of the house into the atmosphere.